 A structured career education curriculum was implemented during the Form Teachers' Period, Form 1-6, in a sequential and systematic manner.
 Special information sessions were tailored for Form 3 and Form 6 students and parents about advice on Form 4 streaming and university application.
 The Careers Department was adept at fully engaging the expertise of alumni in programmes like the Careers Day, Overseas Education Talks, Form 5-6 Interview Workshop, and the Job Shadowing Programme.
-In the latter, more than 100 places were secured in different companies, lasting from 1 to 3 days during the last summer vacation.
-The Careers Department also worked closely with external organizations like the Junior Achievement, Education Bureau Business-School Partnership Programme, Careers and Guidance Master/Mistress Association, and The Hong Kong Federation of Youth Groups.
-A Career and Life Planning Activity for Form 4 was organized in January engaging the Service of Hong Kong Federation of Youth Groups.
-A CLP Activity was also organized for Form 2 in April and June.
+In the latter, more than 90 places were secured in different companies, lasting from 1 to 3 days during the summer vacation.
+The Careers Department also worked closely with external organizations like the Junior Achievement, Life Buddies Mentorship Programme (Commission on Poverty), Education Bureau Business-School Careers Partnership Programme, and Guidance Master/Mistress Association, and The Hong Kong Federation of Youth Groups.
+A Career and Life Planning Activity for F4 was organized in January engaging the service of Hong Kong Federation of Youth Groups and one for F2 in June by Stewards Integrated Service Centre for Young People.

-Special counselling was provided for Form 6 students on JUPAS where one career teacher was assigned to look after one Form 6 class each throughout the year.
+Special counselling was provided for F6 students on JUPAS where one career teacher was assigned to look after one F6 class in their academic programme and psychological wellbeing throughout the year.